Route: Berlin Prague Vienna Budapest Zagreb Split Hvar Split

-This route is a 15 day trip and you’ll spend 14 nights in your accommodation and travel by train and/or bus during the day.
+Transport: This route is a 15 day trip where you’ll spend 14 nights in your accommodation and travel by train or ferry during the day.

 The Islandbound is one of our most popular routes, combining the culture and nightlife of Central Europe’s top cities with a hearty dose of beach-side chilling in Split and Hvar.
 It’s perfect if you love exploring natural wonders, but want a bit of culture and nightlife too.

 Have more time?
 Check out our 3 week Islandbound option instead!

 When you’re doing a big trip it’s great to head towards a final destination for a little R & R, which is why we love the idea of being bound for the coast.
 Here we’re talking about Hvar – a little gem on the Adriatic where the leisurely pace harks back to a simpler Mediterranean lifestyle.
 Travel Central Europe from Berlin to Zagreb, and all the way down the Dalmatian coast to Hvar.
 This fast-paced interrail trip can also be done in 3 weeks if you have a bit more time to play with.